 Now, let’s get ugly, the expectations from the academic staff at the university is that you do 3-5 hours of study outside of each face-to-face contact hour.
 Every course guide you get has something about the expectation of 10 hours per week for each subject.
 I’ll be honest, I don’t have that much time up my sleeve.
 If you can’t devote that much time you need to use the time you have wisely.
 This is where PASS can be a great asset and so can a few workshops from Learning Support to get you studying smarter and maximising your productivity in the hours you have.

 Make time before each lecture to do the readings, leave time after the lecture to make notes and, likewise, time before each tutorial to nail any requirements your tutor might have.
 Devote some extra time for upcoming assignments you can see haunting you.
 If you have an essay due in six weeks, start reading around the topic.
 Make some notes.
 Download some journal articles – at least, choose a question.
 If you devote a few hours to an essay now, that’s a few less hours screaming into the void and slapping yourself later on.

 Make sure you don’t just write ‘study’.
 Target your study, otherwise you’ll trick yourself into doing nothing.

 Negotiate with your friends and family.
 Make time for them, but make sure they understand that you’re studying and plans might need to be made in advance.
-As Alison points out, “It’s important to be able to say no to a social engagement, but it’s equally important to be able to say yes.”
+As the ALS advisors point out, “It’s important to be able to say no to a social engagement, but it’s equally important to be able to say yes.”

 Commit to regular study times.
 Developing a routine is important.
-Alison advises to, “Treat university like a job.
+ALS advises to, “Treat university like a job.
 If you can, come at the same time each day, and stay for the whole day.”

 You should now have something that looks like this horror show: